JehonaHoxha/Playwright-Java-Miniproject/README.md

 - Junit
 - Any other dependencies or libraries specified in the project's build configuration file (pom.xml)

-## Usage

-To run the automated test cases, execute the test scripts provided in the project using your preferred testing framework or tool (e.g., JUnit, TestNG).

 ## Contributing

 Contributions to this project are welcome!
 If you encounter any issues, have suggestions for improvements, or want to add new features, feel free to submit a pull request or open an issue on GitHub.